See Pages at left for lecture slides, sample exams, and other materials

 HSTAA 105 earns writing course W-credits and satisfies the I&S and Diversity (DIV) requirements.
 This course also counts as a foundations class for the Diversity Minor.
 Students who pursue the Diversity Minor would have to earn only 20 more credits to satisfy its requirements.
 For more information about this opportunity please see the webpage http://depts.washington.edu/divminor or email firstname.lastname@example.org.

-ASSIGNMENTS: Grades will be based on four elements: a midterm, final, research paper, and participation in discussion section.
-All assignments are mandatory; failure to complete any assignment will make it impossible to pass the course.
+ASSIGNMENTS: Grades will be based on four elements: a midterm, final, 8-10 page research paper, and participation in discussion section.
+All four are mandatory; failure to complete any of them will make it impossible to pass the course.
 The research paper and final exam will each count for 30% of the grade; the midterm and discussion section will each contribute 20%.

 Due dates are subject to change: